merkdirwas1/Studienprojekt-TE-3/README.md

 **Definition distance symmetrie:**<br>
 If the LogMe score distance between Task A and Task B is 0.1 or lower, then Task A and Task B are strongly symmetrical.
 If this distance is smaller than or equal to 0.5, they are weakly symmetrical.

-## Which impact has the Task size on the LogMe Score
+## Which impact has the Task size on the LogMe Score?
 To answer this question, I examined the LogMe scores in different size groups to see if there were any indicators of how size affects the score.
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/newplot(8).png)